A Silent Install can be performed by using either via the Setup.msi or Setup.exe with the Read&Write for PC MSI Admin Tool.

 The MSI Admin Tool has options for setting the user interface level if installing via Setup.exe.

 If installing via Setup.msi directly then it is recommended to run the MSI with the command line switch either /qn or /qb for a silent installation.
-Please click here for a list of Microsoft Command-Line Options.
+Other Microsoft Command-Line Options are available.

 The MSI just contains the Read&Write software.

 As a result if you install via setup.exe the following happens: